 Ujjaini Mahakali Temple

 The street outside the temple is full of small shops selling colorful Pooja items like any other temple street.
 But an unusual thing in this street are shops selling Kites and Charkhis or spools that hold the Kite thread.
 The colors of Kites and the Charkhis add a riot of color to an already colorful street.
 Inside the temple, we saw some women doing Rahu pooja as it was Rahu Kaal, the inauspicious time of the day.
 A unique aspect of this pooja was the Diyas or lamps made by turning the squeezed lemon peels.
 A woman told me this puja is done when a wish that you asked the Goddess for is fulfilled.
 In the dark interiors of the temple, clusters of Diyas shone like a ray of hope in a depressed heart.

 First Floor Temple at Monda Market

 There is another interesting temple or shall I say a structure that might have been a temple once upon a time, with statues on the first floor and shops on the ground floor.
 There is a small staircase that leads you to the first floor if you want to see the statues closely.
-The color was scattered on the street as piles of glass bangles, as spools of kite thread or Charkhis, as art on the wall, as musical instruments, as bridal makeup items, as quintessential bridegroom’s Sehra.
+The color was scattered on the street as piles of glass bangles, like spools of kite thread or Charkhis, as art on the wall, as musical instruments, as bridal makeup items, as quintessential bridegroom’s Sehra.
 As piles of colorful fruits and vegetables, as piles of flowers in various colors, as colorful garments.
 As bunches of keys at the key repair stalls, as dyers dying clothes and as brightly colored horns of a buffalo accompanying a sadhu.

 In fact, as I was clicking the pictures of a colorful display of women’s dresses, the shopkeeper came out and asked ‘Are you a designer, trying to copy my designs?’.
 And I had a hearty laugh.
 I asked him, ‘Look at my clothes, can I be a designer?’.
 His look said, “No, I don’t think so”.
 He was relieved to know that I am just a curious traveler.